|

 a competence for himself and family.
 He died at the age

+of seventy years.
 A. O. Tinstmans maternal

 grandfather was Abraham Overholt, also of German